felixlangschied/PhyloProPy/.ipynb_checkpoints/README-checkpoint.md

 - [**PhyloProfile Python Class**](#phyloprofile-class):
   - **I/O**: Read and write PhyloProfile files
-  - **Taxonomic order:** Order the PhyloProfile matrix according to the taxonomic distance to a reference speices
+  - **Taxonomic order:** Order the PhyloProfile matrix according to the taxonomic distance to a reference species
   - **Filtering**: Filter the PhyloProfile stored in the object based on a list of genes or taxonomic IDs
   - **Slicing**: Return specific portions of the PhyloProfile as a Pandas DataFrame
   - **Lineage slices**: Extract a slice of the PhyloProfile containing members of a lineage based on information in the NCBI Taxonomy